-sbuffkin113 downloadsCreate a hex map and a guidebook level wiki for your setting with minimal fuss.
+sbuffkin994 downloadsCreate a hex map and a guidebook level wiki for your setting with minimal fuss.
 Hex crawl worldbuilding toolbox.
 System agnostic, ready for any TRPG you care to run in it.

 An Obsidian plugin for tabletop RPG hex-map world-building.
 Each hex on the map is a Markdown note in your vault — attach terrain, locations, paths, and prose directly to the geography of your world.

 Hexmaker gives you an interactive hex grid that lives inside Obsidian.
-Paint terrain, draw roads and rivers, link town and dungeon notes to individual hexes, overlay faction and geographic region fills, roll random encounters, and browse everything in a spreadsheet view — all without leaving your vault.
+Paint terrain, draw roads and rivers, link town and dungeon notes to individual hexes, overlay faction and geographic region fills, drill into submaps, roll random encounters, and browse everything in a spreadsheet view — all without leaving your vault.
 Every hex is a plain Markdown file you own.

 Right-click any hex to open the editor: set terrain, override the icon, link Towns, Dungeons, Features, Quests, Factions, and Encounters Tables, and write freeform notes (Description, Landmark, Hidden, Secret, Weather, Hooks & Rumors).
 A 🎲 button on each section lets you roll any random table and append the result inline.
+Link a submap to the hex and click the center dot in the hex flower to dive into it.

 Switch to the Terrain tool, pick a colour from your palette, and drag across hexes to paint.
 Choose a 1×, 3×, or 7× brush for broad strokes.
 An eyedropper lets you sample an existing hex's terrain as your active brush.